fkie-cad/amides/README.md

 ## Running Experiments

 The `amides` package comes with a bash script named `experiments.sh` which is located in the package root folder.
-Executing the script will use the SOCBED and Sigma rule data in `data` and carry out the same four experiments that stating the major claims of the corresponding [research paper](#documentation).
+Executing the script from the package root folder will use the SOCBED and Sigma rule data in `data` and carry out the same four experiments that stating the major claims of the corresponding [research paper](#documentation).
 Each of the experiments is described in more detail below.

 Since the benign datasets in this repository are generated using SOCBED, and not taken from the same enterprise network as in the research paper, the generated experiment results will look different.
 Hence, we provide the additional document `Paper Supplement.pdf` that shows the correct output that is to be expected when using the SOCBED datasets.
 Due to responsible disclosure, most of the evasions are not available in this repository.
 Thus, the results produced with the small amount of evasions in this repository are different again.

 ### Classification Performance

 This experiment compares AMIDES's misuse component classification performance to the benchmark approach that learns from matches (attack events) instead of the Sigma rule filters.
-This experiment can be carried out alone  by executing `classification.sh` in the package root folder, either using your local installation or the environment container.
+This experiment can be carried out alone  by executing `classification.sh` from the package root folder, either using your local installation or the environment container.
 A look into the script file reveals the scripts and configuration files used for this experiment.

 When finished, the file `figure_3_c1_c2_misuse_classification.pdf` showing precision, recall, f1-score, and mcc for the threshold range from 0 to 1 is located in the `amides/plots/process_creation` folder.

 ### Rule Attribution

 This experiment evaluates the AMIDES rule attribution model's attribution performance by assessing the position of the correct detection rule in the ranked list of possibly evaded detection rules.
-This experiment can be run by the `rule_attribution.sh` script in the `amides` folder.
+This experiment can be run by changing into the `amides` package directory and executing the `rule_attribution.sh` script.
 The Python scripts used and the corresponding configuration files are revealed in the script file.

 After execution, figure `figure_4_c3_rule_attribution.pdf` in `amides/plots/process_creation` visualizes the distribution and cumulative distribution of the correct rule rankings returned by the rule attribution model.

 ### Tainted Training Data

-The influence of different fractions of tainted training data onto AMIDES' misuse classification model is evaluated int this experiment.
+The influence of different fractions of tainted training data onto AMIDES' misuse classification model is evaluated in this experiment.
 During the experiment, 10%, 20%, and 30% of the Sigma rule evasions are used to taint benign samples for the training of AMIDES' misuse classification model.
-During the exeperiment, the training data is tainted ten times for each fraction of tainted data.
-This specific experiment can be re-run by executing the `tainted_training.sh` script in the `amides` folder.
+During the experiment, the training data is tainted ten times for each fraction of tainted data.
+This specific experiment can be re-run by changing into the `amides` package folder and executing the `tainted_training.sh` script.

 Precision and recall of all 30 training runs are shown in `figure_5_c4_tainted_training.pdf`, also located in the `amides/plots/process_creation` folder.

 ### Other Rule and Event Types

 The classification performance of the AMIDES misuse classification model for Windows PowerShell, Windows Registry, and Web-Proxy datasets is evaluated in this experiment.
-The experiment can be carried out by executing `classification_other_types.sh`.
+The experiment can be carried out by executing `classification_other_types.sh` from the `amides` package root folder.
 Precision and eecall of the models trained on the given SOCBED data are shown in `figure_6_c5_classification_other_types.pdf`, located in `amides/plots`.

 ## Running Experiments using the Quickstart Environment

-After the image of the quickstart environment has been successfully created, executing
+After the image of the quickstart environment has been successfully created, change into the project root directory and execute

 ```bash
 ./run_experiments.sh
 ```

-in the project root folder will run the `amides-experiments` container that executes the `experiments.sh` script of the `amides` package.
+This will run the `amides-experiments` container that executes the `experiments.sh` script of the `amides` package.
 The container is configured to use the bind mounts `amides/models` and `amides/plots` for results generated during the experiments, as well as the `data` mount as source for input data used for the experiments.
 This means that after the container's execution, models and plots generated by the experiments are accessible via the `amides/models` and `amides/plots` directories in the project root folder.
 The default input data used for model training and validation is taken from the `data` directory.

-To start the quickstart environment for running your own experiments, execute
+To start the quickstart environment for running your own experiments, change into the project root directory and execute

 ```bash
 ./start_env.sh
 ```

-in the project root folder.
 The script creates and starts the `amides-env` container which is created from the same base image as the `amides-experiments` container.
 When being started, the `amides-env` container is configured to immediately start a bash inside the container.
-The shell allows to use and configure the modules and scripts of the `amides` package for further experiments.
+The shell allows to use and configure the modules and scripts of the `amides` package to run your own experiments.
 Supporting the same bind mounts as the `amides-results` container, the `amides-env` container enables to build and evaluate models using your own data.

 Both containers are run using the `--rm`-flag, which means they will be automatically removed once they finish execution.

-Executing `cleanup.sh` will remove the base image as well as all models and plots placed in the default `amides/plots` and `amides/models` bind mount directories.
+Executing `cleanup.sh` from the same location will remove the base image as well as all models and plots placed in the default `amides/plots` and `amides/models` bind mount directories.

 ## Running Your Own Experiments